steamship-core/python-client/docs/packages/cookbook/how-to-extract-outline-from-markdown.rst

         # This method defines the package user's endpoint.
 The @post annotation
         # automatically makes the method available as an HTTP Post request.
-        # The name in the annotation defines the HTTP route suffix, see <link>
+        # The name in the annotation defines the HTTP route suffix,
+        #  see Packages -> Package Project Structure.
         @post("create_markdown_outline")
         def create_markdown_outline(self, content: str = None) -> str:
             """Accept markdown content and extract its outline"""